bit-twit/yt-dl-go/readme.md

 + integrate with GO SDK to pull video information for user
 + add downloading capabilities for a video ID
-- automate video downloading for all fetched videos (right now it just outputs video ids from Google Youtube API)
+- download videos to a specific folder (right now it just outputs video ids from Google Youtube API - downloading needs to be called separately from Downloader)
 - add Youtube history support
 - advanced cli options
 - run as server